B3nac/InjuredAndroid/InjuredAndroid-FlagWalkthroughs.md

 ### Flag 7 - S3V3N_11

-Find the flag password in the sqlite database and the flag url in the Hide class.
-Enter both into the form for completion.
+1. Find the flag password in the sqlite database.

-Flag password first found as a MD5 hash `2ab96390c7dbe3439de74d0c9b0b1767` crack this value to get `hunter2`.
+2. Flag password first found as a MD5 hash `2ab96390c7dbe3439de74d0c9b0b1767` crack this value to get `hunter2`.

-The flag url is in the Hide class rot47 encoded: https://injuredandroid.firebaseio.com/sqlite.json
+3. The flag url is in the Hide class rot47 encoded: https://injuredandroid.firebaseio.com/sqlite.json

 ```java